ufscwiki/Unfavorable-Semicircle-Wiki/docs/CAB.md

 ![CAB393.png](CAB393.png "CAB393.png")

 > N25_CT13: CAB composite, gray pixels are the missing videos from the archive.
+I used the videos' mode value of each pixel for the first frame, like the most used color.

 ![cab.n25.png](cab.n25.png)